Onemind-Services-LLC/cloudmydc-docs/docs/account-and-pricing/Account Password Reset.md

 ---
-title: Account password reset
+title: Account Password Reset
 slug: account-password-reset
 sidebar_position: 5
 ---

 The platform makes sure that account passwords are regularly updated through the automatic deprecation mechanism.
 By default, passwords expire after 180 days (with several heads-up notifications) and need to be renewed to restore access to the account.

-If you still retain access to your account, follow the [change password](/docs/account-and-pricing/account-password-reset#change-password) flow.
-If you’ve forgotten your current password or it has already expired, the platform provides a reliable and secure flow to [reset your password](/docs/account-and-pricing/account-password-reset#reset-password).
+If you still retain access to your account, follow the [change password](/account-and-pricing/account-password-reset#change-password) flow.
+If you’ve forgotten your current password or it has already expired, the platform provides a reliable and secure flow to [reset your password](/account-and-pricing/account-password-reset#reset-password).

 ## Password Requirements